flowground/amazonaws-com-appstream-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteImagePermissions
-### Deletes permissions for the specified private image.
-After you delete permissions for an image, AWS accounts to which you previously granted these permissions can no longer use the image.
+> Deletes permissions for the specified private image.
+After you delete permissions for an image, AWS accounts to which you previously granted these permissions can no longer use the image.<br/>

 #### Input Parameters
 * `Action` - _required_